lagimik/PartnerCrucible/_posts/2022-09-26-signaltonoise-innovation.md

 But to be clear, it starts with action.
 Yes, I mean you.

-## Mainstream innovation
+## Way forward - Mainstream innovation

 The [Partner Crucible](https://aka.ms/PartnerCrucible) curates a collection of [innovation resources](/InnovationatMicrosoft) including:
 * Microsoft Research
 * Partner Innovation Vodcast
 * Kevin's Scott Behind the Tech podcast
-*Inclusive Design
+* Inclusive Design

-## Innovation Insiders at Microsoft Ignite
+## Way forward - Insiders guide to innovation at Microsoft Ignite 2022

 Join [Microsoft Ignite](https://ignite.microsoft.com/en-US/home) **October 12–14 at 9:00 AM PDT** to help shape the future of tech.